CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PTP-Set-and-Unset-Commands.md

 ## nv set service ptp \<instance-id\> profile \<profile-id\> sync-interval

 Configures how often PTP synchronizes with the master.
-This is the mean sync interval for multicast messages, specified as a power of two in seconds.You can specify a value between -7 and 7.
+This is the mean sync interval for multicast messages, specified as a power of two in seconds.
+You can specify a value between -7 and 7.

 The default setting is `-4`.